How you sleep has a major influence on your life and your well-being. Good sleep is a foundation for good health and a happier frame of mind.

 - Mirrors in the bedroom should not face your bed.

 - Never place bed in a draft between the door and the window, it may cause insomnia.

 - Make the space above your bed as empty as possible.
-Avoid heavy lamps above the bed.
+Avoid big heavy lamps above your bed.

-- High, heavy and chaotic stuff, shelves full of books around the head can lead to bad dreams and nightmares.
+- High, heavy and chaotic stuff, shelves full of books or medicines around your head can lead to bad dreams and nightmares.

-- For the balance in your relationship it is important that the bed equally accessible on both sides.
+- For balance in your relationship it is important that your bed is equally accessible on both sides : )

 - The images and objects in your bedroom should be chosen carefully.
 Consider what they mean and from whom you got them?
 In this intimate space there should be only images both you and your partner have good feelings about.